Zell Miller: Political career

-Governor
+Governor of Georgia

-Miller was elected governor of Georgia in 1990, defeating Republican Johnny Isakson (who later became his successor as U.S. Senator) after defeating Atlanta Mayor Andrew Young and future Governor Roy Barnes in the primary.
+Miller was elected governor of Georgia in 1990, defeating Republican Johnny Isakson (who later became his successor as U.S. Senator) after defeating former Atlanta Mayor Andrew Young and future Governor Roy Barnes in the primary.
 Miller campaigned on the concept of term limits and pledged to seek only a single term as governor.
 He later ran for and won re-election in 1994.
 James Carville was Miller's campaign manager.

 In 1991, Miller endorsed Governor Bill Clinton of Arkansas for president.
 Miller gave the keynote speech at the 1992 Democratic National Convention at Madison Square Garden in New York City.
-In two oft-recalled lines, Miller said that President George H. W. Bush "just doesn't get it," and he remarked of a statement by Vice President Dan Quayle:
+In two oft-recalled lines, Miller said that President George H. W. Bush "just doesn't get it", and he remarked of a statement by Vice President Dan Quayle:

 Twelve years later, Miller would give the keynote address at the opposing party's convention, also held at New York's Madison Square Garden, in 2004.

-As governor, Miller was perhaps best known for getting a law passed in Georgia known as "two strikes and you're out", in stark contrast to three strikes law, which is known as the Seven-deadly-sins law.
+As governor, Miller was perhaps best known for his advocacy of a law passed in Georgia known as "two strikes and you're out", as any person convicted for the second time of any included offense would automatically be sentenced to life imprisonment without the possibility of parole.
+The law derives its name from and stands in contrast to the three strikes law, and is also known as the Seven-deadly-sins law.
 The law was passed in April 1994, although it had been advocated by Miller for many years previously.
 It was approved by voters on November 8, 1994, and was signed into law by then Governor Zell Miller on December 15, 1994, and went into effect on January 1, 1995.
 The law is codified and found under Title 17, Chapter 10, Section 7 (OCGA Section 17-10-7) of the Official Code of Georgia Annotated.
-The law states that those convicted of second-degree murder, armed robbery, and kidnapping (of a person 14 years of age or older) must serve a minimum term of 10 years in prison, and those convicted of rape, kidnapping of a minor under 14 years old, aggravated sexual battery, aggravated sodomy and aggravated child molestation must serve a minimum term of not less than 25 years in prison.
+The law states that those convicted of second-degree murder, armed robbery, or kidnapping (of a person 14 years of age or older) must serve a minimum term of 10 years in prison, and those convicted of rape, kidnapping of a minor under 14 years old, aggravated sexual battery, aggravated sodomy or aggravated child molestation must serve a minimum term of not less than 25 years in prison.
 First-degree murder is punishable by death, life without parole, or life in prison with no parole until the offender serves at least 30 years in prison.
 These crimes are known in Georgia as the "seven deadly sins".
-Any person convicted for the second time of any of these offenses will automatically be sentenced to life imprisonment without the possibility of parole.